FontBureau/Parama-roundup/README.md

 What can be used from there, currently consists of QA, writing true values for parametric axes to JavaScript, and for use by web programs.

-Exporting, sheet to Designspace file, will be useful an specified, if roundup is contracted for.
+Exporting, sheet to Designspace file, will be useful and specified, if roundup is comepleted.